 - The Krugle + AWS partnership makes some very fertile ground and lowers the risk even further for people with big ideas and small budgets

-Better tools make innovation easier, hopefully this new partnership will have that effect and we’ll see some inspired new projects released with it’s help, or at least maybe some new interesting HITs on mechanical turk.
+Better tools make innovation easier, learn about the AI test automation tools to help your business.
+We are creating a new project, hopefully this new partnership will have that effect and we’ll see some inspired new projects released with it’s help, or at least maybe some new interesting HITs on mechanical turk.
 Here’s the Press Release:

 Krugle Adds Another Developer Community to Code Search Client Roster

 Leading provider of code search for developer networks now powers one-third of worldwide developer community

 MENLO PARK, CA, October 17, 2007 — Krugle, Inc., the code search company, today announced that Amazon will use the Krugle’s syndicated code search technology, Krugle DevNetwork Edition, to help software developers more easily find code within the Amazon Web Services developer network.

 Krugle is the leading provider of code search for developer networks, a common place where developers look for code and answers to technical questions.
 Amazon is the fifth in a string of similar partnerships with some of the world’s top developer networks, which together reach across one-third of the 14 million developers worldwide.
 Other developer networks powered by Krugle include IBM developerWorks, Yahoo!
 Developer Network, SourceForge.net and Collab.net.

 Amazon Web Services empowers developers with the tools and support to innovate and build businesses that leverage Amazon’s data and technology platform using standard web services technologies.

 Each developer network has unique code and technical content on its site, as well as important information on partner sites.
 A custom index of code repositories can be easily created and automatically updated on a daily basis.
 Krugle DevNetwork Edition enables developers to be successful using the tools and api’s and 100’s to thousands of code samples provided by these communities.